 According to Forbes, 80% of smartphone users play mobile games on their device, and nearly 50% play games every day.
 Additionally, mobile game apps are used equally by both men and women.
 While more teens play mobile games than adults, 62% of adults do use these apps.
 It’s no surprise, then, that advertisers picked up on the marketing potential of mobile games.
-Here are a number of examples of good gamification marketing campaigns, and what made them work.
+Here are a number of good gamification marketing examples, and what made them work.

 1. M&M's Eye-Spy Pretzel